Introduction to {epicrop}

 function.
 If you are

-used for the rice diseases as derived from the existing literature and
+that were used for the rice diseases as derived from the existing

-are implemented in the individual disease model functions.
+literature and are implemented in the individual disease model

 Get weather data